 She frowned.
 "Must I?"

+She blinked and stared at him for a moment.
+He held his breath, worried he'd made an offense.
+She, however started laughing lightly.
 "I guess not."
-She laughed at him.
+She patted Silvermane.
+"No, fraternizing with the prince's horse.
+Are we clear?"
+Silvermane actually snorted and 'nodded' his head.
 "Very well, open the stall for me please."
 He nodded and she led the horse inside.
 She then began chanting adsf slijre ghoim lkewrk wek.
 The straps holding the saddle upon the horse came undone and tucked themselves accordingly to the saddle.
 "I never could saddle or unsaddle a horse properly.
 Thank Heaven for magic."
 She turned and smiled charmingly at him.
 "Now, where shall I put this?"

 Merlin was so stunned that she had openly used magic that he momentarily lost his tongue for a moment.
 "Here, er, um," he reached for the saddle.
 "I'll take them."

 His hands met hers under the saddle and he felt a strong static when they touched.
 He heard her inhale sharply and he looked at her to see she was looking him straight in the eye.
 He held his breath as they both studied each other.
 Was he imagining things?
 What had happened just now?
 He must have been imagining things.
 A guard came in and they became aware of the close distance between them.
 She released the saddle and stepped back, straightening her shoulders.